Vaishnav4424/Multiple-Disease-Prediction/README.md

-download all the libraries Streamlit, Streamlit-option-menu, pickle
+download all the libraries Streamlit, Streamlit-option-menu and  pickle